dargueta/unicorn-lua/README.rst

 Lua bindings for the `Unicorn CPU Emulator`_.

-This is still in beta.
-While the Lua-facing API is relatively stable, some changes may be made here and there.
-The C API is currently subject to change without warning.

-At the moment I'm only testing this on unmodified Lua 5.1 - 5.4 and LuaJIT 2.0 on Linux and OSX.
-I cannot guarantee the library will behave as expected on all host platforms, though I will try.
-(LuaJIT on OSX is particularly finicky.)
+I'm currently testing this on vanilla Lua 5.1 - 5.4, and LuaJIT 2.0 on both Linux and OSX.
+(LuaJIT on OSX is particularly finicky and I would be careful trying to use it.)

 Known Limitations
 -----------------